roblillack/spot/README.md

 ## How to use

-The following is the basic [Hello World](examples/helloworld) application.
+The following is a basic [Hello World](examples/helloworld) application.

 ```go
 package main